agsb/jelly/documents/minimal/ReviewMinimal.md

 _"Informally, a category is just a collection of things, along with a particular relationship between these things"_

-## Low frequency clock
+## low frequency clock

 For tests Jelly needs a low frequency oscilator as clock.
 A oscilator with one gate of 74HC14, a resistor between input and output pins and a capacitor between input and ground (GND) have frequency by _Hz = 1.2 * 10^6 / RC_ and use another gate to filter.
 Use R from 10k to 4M, use C from 1n to 100u;
 ( Using C = 100nF and R=10K, Hz ~ 1200 Hz, and C = 10uF and R=10K, Hz ~ 1.2 Hz, so on. )